Joshua-Palamuttam/RevEngD/README.md

 ./gradlew run -Pmyargs="--setting <path to settings file>"
 ```

-From the command line using the exported jar
+From the command line using the executable jar file
 Make sure when you run this in your terminal you go into the path where the runnable jar is, also in that path add a default.properties file.
 You can add all your arguments to the default file, or make a new properties file, but the default.properties file must be present in the same path as your executable jar.
 ```bash
 java -cp Revengd.jar csse374.revengd.application.RevEngDApp